kriju0726/To-Do-List-app.-/README.md

-#Steps to run my to-do-list website
+#Steps to run my to-do-list website....
 Step 1: Download Project Files
         Download or clone the project repository to your computer.
         Open the project folder in a terminal (e.g., Hyper, VS Code Terminal, or any other terminal).